manthonyball/grocery-receipt-robot/README.md

 #  data entry using Selenium
 This repository is to automate the repetitive data entry action of the grocey feedback form using Selenium.
-Here, the adopted framework is Dot Not 8 with OpenQA.
+Here, the adopted framework is Dot Net 8 with OpenQA.

 A. Dot Net Framework set-up
   1. Right click on the *.csproj